WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: An example of the FORTRAN subroutine.

-As programming evolved, programmers then have found that programs could be better understood if:
+As programming evolved, programmers then found that code could be better understood if:

 - Variables are only accessible within the block of a control structure like the `IF` statement or loop.